mjcarroll/ros2-network-test/README.md

 `# bash setup-container.sh run` actually runs the test.
 This will start each container in its own screen session, with the same name as the container.
 To see the issue, attach to a screen session, login, source local_setup.bash and list the nodes using the provided `list_nodes | sort` node.
 Some nodes will be missing.
-To check the output of the sample node, run: `# journalctl -r _SYSTEMD_UNIT=network_test.service`.
+To check the output of the sample node, run: `# journalctl -rb _SYSTEMD_UNIT=network_test.service`.
 You probably want to compare the output of different containers.

 Since the problem does not always occur, you might need to stop `# bash setup-container.sh stop` and restart again a few times.

+If some containers hang on shutdown, you can force-stop them with `# bash setup-container.sh clean`.
+You need to setup them again with `# bash setup-container.sh setup` afterwards.